OpenUpSA/ansible-config/README.md

    all inventory files relevant
 2. Move their username from `host_extra_admins` to `host_remove_extra_admins` in
    all inventory files relevant
-3. If they are not an admin on any server any more, remove their key from `files`
+3. If they are not an admin on any server any more, remove their key from `files/ssh-keys`

 Install dokku